TOLL FREE: 1-866-611-2665

 Shoulder pain is a common nuisance that you may not even think about until you reach overhead for your favorite coffee mug and, ouch, there it is!
 Pain that suddenly starts to interfere with routine habits like brushing your teeth, drying your hair, or reaching overhead.
 If this sounds familiar, it’s time to speak with your doctor.

-While there are a number of potential causes for shoulder pain, two of the most common sources are attributed to either a tear to the rotator cuff, or tendonitis.
-What’s the difference?
-Let’s take a closer look.
+While there are a number of potential causes for shoulder pain, two of the most common sources are attributed to either a tear to the rotator cuff or tendonitis.

 Your rotator cuff consists of muscles and tendons that hold your shoulder in place.
 It provides the range of motion you need to lift your arm and reach upward.
 It is one of the most important parts of your body and gets a lot of use, which is why millions of people suffer from problems related to it.

 Rotator cuff tendonitis – the inflammation of key tendons in the shoulder – is the most common cause of shoulder pain.
 It’s usually a gradual progression of an irritation to the area.
 This condition can occur when you have loose joints, abnormal bony anatomy, perform heavy, repetitive lifting above the shoulder, or are an athlete who performs sports that require frequent overhead reaching.
 It can also be associated with a sudden injury to the area or calcium build up in the rotator cuff tendons.